-Most of these premium software packages also bundle in other services you would normally buy separately, such as password managers, virtual private network (VPN) services, cloud-backup software and identity-theft-protection services.
+Most of these premium software packages also bundle in other services you would normally purchase separately, such as password managers, VPN services, cloud backup software and identity theft protection services.

-Some even come with parental controls to help monitor your kids' online behavior, webcam protections or two-way firewalls.
-Think of internet security suites as the Swiss Army knives of consumer digital security.
+Some even feature parental controls to help monitor the activity of your kids online, webcam protection or two-way firewalls.
+Think of an internet security suite as a digital Swiss Army knife for protecting your online presence.

-But be prepared to pay a lot for the best internet security suites, because they don't come cheap.
-Annual subscription rates can range from $130 to $350.
-The upside is that most of them let you cover up to 10 machines at once, so the per-device cost ends up being pretty reasonable.
+However, you should be prepared to pay a lot for one of the best internet security suites, since they don’t come cheap.
+Annual subscription rates can range anywhere from $130 to $350.
+The upside though is that most of them let you cover up to 10 systems at once, so the per-device cost ends up being more reasonable.

-Two exceptions to that rule are Kaspersky's affordable five-device plan and ESET's per-device pricing.
-But no matter which of the best internet security suites you choose, when you factor in how much all the extra services would cost on their own, such as the password manager or the VPN, you'll often come out ahead.
+Two exceptions to this rule are Kaspersky’s affordable five-device plan and ESET’s per-device pricing.
+No matter which of the best internet security suites you choose, when you factor in how much all of the extra services would cost on their own, such as the password manager, VPN, Mac antivirus or the Android antivirus apps, you’ll often come out ahead.